 As much as I love reliving my backpacking days, entering the Four Seasons Nam Hai was extraordinary.
 We booked through FHR to get the fourth night free, which brought the cost down from $750 (about £550) per night to $660 (about £485) per night for a one-bedroom, ocean-view villa with an included exquisite breakfast.

 Yes, that is pricey, but that is why we balance it out with more affordable accommodations.
 We also considered the Intercontinental Nha Trang, Vietnam using IHG Rewards Club points.

 The magical thing about a luxury resort is that they pretty much know where you are at all times and can reach you.
 With the kids safely in childcare, we attended a Vietnamese cooking class arranged by the hotel that included a visit to the local market.
 When we returned from the market with our fresh ingredients, the cooking assistant notified the babysitter to bring my youngest son to me at the cooking school via a golf cart because he needed to breastfeed.

-That could have been a sour note to end the vacation.
-Instead we were happy to be staying somewhere where we were just taken care of — our problem suddenly became their problem.
-We enjoyed the bountiful breakfast buffet rather than scrambling to track down the camera and avoided the sadness of losing all the photos from our trip in Asia with the kids, including those in this story.
+That could have been a sour note to end the holiday.
+Instead, we were happy to be staying somewhere where we were just taken care of — our problem suddenly became their problem.
+We enjoyed the bountiful breakfast buffet rather than scrambling to track down the camera and avoided the sadness of losing all the photos from our trip in Asia with the kids.
 It was also a reminder to make sure I know what insurance protections my credit cards have.